ZehraMogulkoc/Pedal_To_Future/README.md

  If you liked our work, don’t forget to ⭐ star the repo to show your support.
  Note: Uygulama test aşamasında olduğu için Adım Sayısı sadece tanımladığımız google fit hesaplarında hesaplanabiliyor.
  </p>Test Google Hesabı: mprogramming205@gmail.com     Şifre: takecareofyou
+ </p>Settings in android studio are required for the code to work
+</p>In Android Studio:
+Run --> Edit Configurations --> Add Additional Run args --> --no-sound-null-safety

 # ⚡ Features
 * Splash Screen